AlecArth/algorithms/README.md

 # Algorithms

-This repsitory contains the following algorithms along with tests using `SOME_TEST_LIBRARY`:
+This repsitory contains the following algorithms coded in Python:

  - A Linked List
  - A Binary Tree